mgaitan/pymips/README.rst

 *Computer Organization and Design* by John Hennessy and David Patterson [PatHen05]_

-It's was not tested in hardware, but its (VHDL) description was tested and simulated succesfully and should be ready to try in a FPGA_
+It wasn't tested in hardware, but its (VHDL) description was tested and simulated succesfully and should be ready to try in a FPGA_

 How it is implemented
 ---------------------